 - Policy S 1.13 Emergency Training.
 Conduct training for all City employees to ensure basic understanding of Disaster Service Worker responsibilities, the State Emergency Management System, National Incident Management System, and the Incident Command System. - Policy S 1.14 Multijurisdictional Cooperation.
 Continue the development of local preparedness plans and multijurisdictional cooperation and communication for emergency situations. - Policy S 1.15 Emergency Preparedness.
-Coordinate with San Mateo County, neighboring cities, and nongovernmental partners to effectively prepare for and respond to hazards and natural disasters.
+Coordinate with San Mateo County, neighboring cities, and nongovernmental partners to effectively prepare for and respond to hazards and natural disasters. - Policy S 1.16 Evacuation Planning.
+Cooperate with neighboring jurisdictions and public protection agencies to delineate evacuation routes and locations, identifying their capacity, safety, and viability under different hazard scenarios, as well as emergency vehicle routes for disaster response, and where possible, alternate routes where congestion or road failure could occur.
+Update as new information and technologies become available.

-- Action S 1.16 Evacuation Routes.
+- Action S 1.17 Evacuation Routes.
 Maintain adequate evacuation routes as identified by arterial streets shown in the Circulation Element, Figure C-3.
 Evaluate each evacuation route's feasibility using a range of hazard criteria.
-Update this map on a regular basis to reflect changing conditions and State requirements for evacuation routes. - Action S 1.17 Regular Updates.
-Update the Safety Element with each Housing Element update, or every eight years, as necessary, to meet State and local requirements. - Action S 1.18 Automatic and Mutual-Aid Agreements.
+Update this map on a regular basis to reflect changing conditions and State requirements for evacuation routes. - Action S 1.18 Regular Updates.
+Update the Safety Element with each Housing Element update, or every eight years, as necessary, to meet State and local requirements. - Action S 1.19 Automatic and Mutual-Aid Agreements.
 Participate in mutual-aid agreements with other local jurisdictions to provide coordinated regional responses, as necessary, to fire, flood, earthquake, critical incidents, and other hazard events in San Mateo and the surrounding area.
 Work with local jurisdictions to share resources and develop regional plans to implement disaster mitigation and resilience strategies, such as government continuity, emergency operations centers, and communications redundancies.